-We work closely with our community to detect, report and investigate incidents that pose a threat to the security of our members' information systems.
+We work closely with other cyber security organisations and members of our cyber community to detect, report and investigate incidents that pose a threat to the security of our members' information systems.
 We also investigate other forms of network abuse such as spam and copyright infringement.

 Vice-principal, Northampton College